Akron and Barberton Belt Railroad

 The Akron and Barberton Belt Railroad was a switching railroad that was built to serve various industries around the cities of Barberton and Akron in Ohio.
-It was formed through the consolidation of several formerly independent lines that totaled 22.96 mi, with a couple further acquisitions within a few years to extend the tracks to certain industries and to other interchange locations.
+It was formed through the consolidation of several formerly independent lines that totaled 22.96 mi, initially creating a core 13-mile (21 km) system serving local industries.

 The main purpose was to switch chemical cars for Pittsburgh Plate Glass, Babcox and Wilcox Companies as well as O.C.
 Barber's match works, all in Barberton.
 It was controlled by the Akron, Canton and Youngstown, Baltimore and Ohio, Pennsylvania and Erie railroads.
 It interchanged railroad cars with the Erie Railroad in Barberton, Pennsylvania RR in Barberton and Akron, Akron Canton & Youngstown at East Akron and Belt Junction west of Fairlawn, and the Baltimore & Ohio RR in East Akron and Barberton.
 The railroad was always a freight-only carrier.

 The East Akron line ran south of Barberton before curving back north, passing through Kenmore, South Akron, East Akron, and ending at the Akron Canton and Youngstown Railroad Brittian Yard in far Eastern Akron.

 The Fairlawn line ran due north from Barberton, in connection with the Akron Canton and Youngstown Railroad at Belt Junction just west of Fairlawn.
 The three-track interchange yard at Belt Junction was out of service for many years during the 1920s and 1930s due to damage but was used by the Akron Canton and Youngstown Railroad to hold overflow cars from the Minnesota Mining and Manufacturing plant just east of Copley.
 The interchange was restored around World War II.

-From 1942 to 1972, the ABB pulled their trains with four Baldwin switching locomotives.
-Prior to that they operated several 0-6-0 engines based on Pennsylvania Railroad designs, a 2-6-0 and another 0-6-0 switcher.
-The Pennsylvania-designed engines had "doghouses" on their tenders for crew members as the railroad did not use cabooses until the 1940s.
+Motive power

+During its early operations, prior to 1942, the railroad utilized 0-6-0 and 2-6-0 steam locomotives.
+Because the line did not utilize cabooses until the 1940s, these early steam engines were equipped with characteristic "doghouses" on their tenders to shelter the train crew.

+Between 1942 and 1972, the ABB modernized its motive power with four Baldwin switching locomotives.
 In 1964, they purchased an additional ALCO RS-3 locomotive from the Pennsylvania Railroad.
 These worn-out locomotives were scrapped in 1972 when the railroad began using leased motive power from Precision National Corporation.
 On many occasions, the Belt would lease from the four owners, most notably the N&W. This lasted until October 1982 when two EMD SW1500 locomotives were purchased from Conrail.
 These two units made up the motive power roster on the system toward the end of its corporate existence.